pitt-crc/user-manual/docs/code-optimization.md

-# Supporting Code Optimization
+# Code Optimization Support

-Pitt CRCD faculty consultants offer support for optimizing users' code.
+CRCD PhD-level faculty consultants offer support for optimizing research code.
+Support scope varies depending on available resources and the degree of assistance needed.

-However, the support may vary depending upon our available resources, and the volume and degree of the support needed.
-We ask that in your proposal you describe the level of support you will need, and an estimation of the duration of that support to allow our consultants to plan the most effective use of resources.
+## What We Offer

+- Performance profiling and bottleneck identification
+- Parallelization strategies (OpenMP, MPI, GPU)
+- Algorithm optimization recommendations
+- Guidance on compiler flags and build configurations

+## How to Request Support

+In your allocation proposal or help ticket, describe:

+- The level of support needed
+- An estimation of the duration of that support

+This allows our consultants to plan resources effectively.

+!!! note
-Pitt CRCD consultants may also direct you toward workshops or other teaching resources in addition to or instead of direct consultation.
+    CRCD consultants may direct you toward workshops or other training resources in addition to, or instead of, direct consultation depending on the nature of the request.